rune/rune/docs/docs/how-it-works/existing-game.md

 npx rune-games-cli@latest create
 ```

 Select Plain TS template.
-This will take care of creating the relevant boilerplate for building the game, adding eslint rules, and creating example game logic and rendering files.
+This will take care of creating the relevant boilerplate for building the game and provides simple example game logic and rendering files.

 Now you just need to copy your game logic and rendering code into the `logic.js` and `client.js` files respectively.
 Take a look at [game logic](../quick-start#game-logic) and [rendering](../quick-start#rendering).

-## Adding Rune plugin to already existing vite project.

-In case your game is already built using Vite, you can add the Rune plugin to it.
-See [Vite plugin](https://github.com/rune/rune-multiplayer-web-games/tree/staging/packages/vite-plugin-rune) for setup.
-It is also recommended to setup [eslint](../advanced/server-side-logic#editor-integration) to detect errors in your game logic.
+We also recommend to enable Eslint in your editor to detect issues while developing your game.
+The template code already has the necessary configuration for Eslint.

 ## Manual standalone setup.